Radiology clinicians expand offering at Fitzpatrick Referrals Oncology & Soft Tissue

 Audrey Petite has worked with Fitzpatrick Referrals as part of a rotating team of radiologists since December 2015 and recently joined the team at the oncology and soft tissue hospital in Guildford, Surrey, part-time.
 Audrey graduated from Liege Veterinary School in Belgium in 1997 and following a couple of years in small animal practice and a one-year internship in radiology, she completed a three-year residency program.
 Since then, Audrey has gained years of experience working in referral centres before joining Fitzpatrick Referrals.
 She received the RCVS certificate in Veterinary Radiology in 2003 and the RCVS Diploma in Veterinary Diagnostic Imaging in 2004.
 She became a Diplomate of the European College of Veterinary Diagnostic Imaging in 2005 and an RCVS Specialist in Veterinary Diagnostic Imaging in 2007.

 Visiting the oncology and soft tissue hospital, I was captivated by the orchestrated energy and the dedication of the staff.
 It gives us incredible capability to innovate all in our respective disciplines by joining our forces to deal with complex situations and find the best solution for the patients and their families.
-Comparing points of views allow us to sustain and develop new projects, and I am convinced that everyone will learn from each other.
+Comparing points of views allow us to sustain and develop new concepts, and I am convinced that everyone will learn from each other.